top of page

 "The salvation to a sunken," I say before I can stop it.
 The saying is too literal to this moment.

-"Yes, she's that," Alex says and lets an ironic laugh.
+"Yes, she's that," Alex says and lets out an ironic laugh.
 “She really is that.

 • Twitter